Garnet Guide: Mineral Family, Origins & Jewellery

 How BE. grades garnet

-BE. evaluates every garnet strand against the in-house Crystal 4T standard — Transparency, Tone, Texture and Tells.
+BE. evaluates every garnet strand against the in-house Crystal 4T standard — Transparency, Tone, Texture and Treasure.
 Tone covers the colour window (where on the red-orange-green spectrum the stone sits and whether it stays clean under both daylight and tungsten).
 Texture covers the polish surface and bead matching.
 Tells covers diagnostic inclusions that pin origin.
 Each strand ships with a Stone Origin Card noting species, source country and region (and the specific deposit where the upstream supplier has disclosed it), and the visual reasoning behind that call — so the wearer knows what is on the wrist.

 Frequently asked questions